mate-academy/layout_moyo-header/readme.md

 - [ ] Header height is set in 1 place (for the links)
 - [ ] Content is vertically centered (for any header height)
 - [ ] CSS is used to show all letters in Uppercase (don't type them in HTML)
-- [ ] Logo is an image wrapped with a link
+- [ ] Logo is an image wrapped with a lin
 - [ ] **CSS Variable** is used for a blue color
 - [ ] Pseudo-element is used for a blue line below the active link
 - [ ] Code follows all the [Code Style Rules ❗️](./checklist.md)